ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 );
 ```

+> **Remember:** The latitude and longitude received in the success callback of `getCurrentPosition` are inside of `position.coords`.
+This means that the latitude of the user you are locating is inside of `position.coords.latitutde` and the longitude of the user you are locating is inside of `position.coords.longitude`.

 The final step on this `sendLocation` function is to send a `fetch` request to the server to send a location to another user.
 It should do basically the same thing as the old `onPress` handler function
 with one small difference: in addition to sending a `to` parameter inside the
 `body` in the `fetch` call, it should also send the location coordinates.
 Go